 The answer to this mysterious question is it’s not just one thing.
 It’s everything.

 Every aspect of your employee’s experience makes up what’s known as the Employee Value Proposition, or EVP.
-It’s all the things that make your company or organisation an attractive place to work, what makes it unique, and what makes you stand out from your competitors.
+It’s all the things that make your company or organization an attractive place to work, what makes it unique, and what makes you stand out from your competitors.
 Some parts of your EVP can be difficult to change, such as salaries, which typically have financial limitations, or the types of people you employ, which can take years to evolve.

-But one thing I’ve found that can quickly and easily make an impact on your EVP is offering your employees a discounts programme like SmartSpending™, which provides discounts on everything from fashion to dining to travel.
+But one thing I’ve found that can quickly and easily make an impact on your EVP is offering your employees a discounts program like SmartSpending™, which provides discounts on everything from fashion to dining to travel.

-Discount programmes can boost your employees’ satisfaction by increasing their income with retail savings without the need for company-wide pay raises.
+Discount programs can boost your employees’ satisfaction by increasing their income with retail savings without the need for company-wide pay raises.
 And when it comes to new hires, such perks can be the deciding factor that candidates use to select a job with similar salary offers.

 Are there actual discounts?

 It may seem like a no-brainer, but it’s essential to verify that the discounts offered are better than the deals available to the general public.
 Some discount sites may be passing off “up to 75 or 80% off” deals that are actually the same price you could find on your own.
-This won’t lead to the good will you’re hoping to generate with your employees, as they’ll come back and challenge the real benefits of your discount programme.
+This won’t lead to the good will you’re hoping to generate with your employees, as they’ll come back and challenge the real benefits of your discount program.